Muhamed Pašalić

-Muhamed Pašalić (born August 27, 1987) is a Bosnian professional basketball player who currently plays for Belfius Mons-Hainaut of the BNXT League.
-He also represents the Bosnia and Herzegovina national basketball team internationally.
+Muhamed Pašalić (born August 27, 1987) is a Bosnian former professional basketball player who currently coach KK Bosna in the ABA League and the Bosnian League.
+He also represented the Bosnia and Herzegovina national basketball team internationally.

 Professional career

 Pašalić made his professional debut with Bosna in the 2006–07 season.
 In August 2011, Pašalić moved to Kavala in Greece, where he would spend just one season.
 In August 2012, Pašalić signed with Aris for the 2012–13 season.

 After playing for Reims Champagne Basket in the 2013–14 season, he returned to Aris for the 2014–15 season.
-In June 2015, he signed with the Romanian League club U BT Cluj-Napoca.
+In June 2015, he signed with the Romanian League club U-BT Cluj-Napoca.

 On July 14, 2016, Pašalić signed with Romanian team CSM Oradea.

 On September 1, 2019, Pašalić returned to Greece and signed with Panionios.
 He was released from his contract on December 22 of the same year, in order to attend to his newborn second child.

 On August 3, 2021, he sigendwith Belfius Mons-Hainaut in Belgium.

 Bosnian national team

 Pašalić first played for Bosnia and Herzegovina at the EuroBasket 2013.
-He was also on the roster for the EuroBasket 2015 qualification.
+He was also on the roster for the EuroBasket 2015 in France.
+EuroBasket 2015 qualification.